FelixBurkhard/OpenApiWorkshop/Readme.md

 probably could use custom analyzer for this as well.

 ### Docosaurus
+you need to run this in WSL2.

-`npx create-docusaurus@3.7.0 docs --package-manager yarn` [source](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs?tab=readme-ov-file#bootstrapping-from-template-new-docusaurus-site)
+navigate to windows paths using `/mnt/<drive-letter>` `npx create-docusaurus@3.7.0 docs --package-manager yarn` [source](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs?tab=readme-ov-file#bootstrapping-from-template-new-docusaurus-site)
 Github Pages are public.